 To walk the full length of a path that one truly loves, don Juan said, one needs the passion, courage, imagination, vigilance, discipline, self-awareness, grace, strength, resourcefulness, efficiency, patience, adaptability, and humbleness of a navigator.

-This is what the practitioners of Tensegrity aspire to: The spirit of the navigator, the being who makes the continuous commitment to travel the path of awareness every moment.
+This is what the Tensegrity® practitioners aspire to: The spirit of the navigator, the being who makes the continuous commitment to travel the path of awareness every moment.
 The struggle of the navigator is not with one’s fellow men, don Juan said.
 Nor is it with oneself.
 And it’s ultimately not a struggle.
 Rather, it’s an acquiescence—to the energetic currents of the sea of awareness in the universe.

 Don Juan said that the seers of his line maintained that the universe is a sea of energy—energy that is in constant change.
 And that the most functional thing one can do, rather than attempt to fight or resist that continuous change, is to join forces with it—an endeavor that takes a navigator’s discipline.

-Carlos Castaneda saw Tensegrity as a very apt description of the navigator’s path in our times: a practice of interconnecting with oneself and the world.
+Carlos Castaneda saw Tensegrity® as a very apt name for the navigator’s path in our times: a practice of interconnecting with oneself and the world.
 The word “tensegrity” (tension + integrity) was coined by visionary architect, innovator, engineer and navigator R. Buckminster Fuller.
 Fuller was inspired in his work by what he saw as nature’s way of doing the most with the least.
 He observed structures in nature (from atoms to cells, to trees, to solar systems, to galaxies) in which the solid parts are held together in a continuous web of more flexible parts, such as, for example, the way a cell is held together by its fluid and semi-permeable wall, or the way the planets and sun are held in a field of gravity.
 In such systems, any outside pressure is distributed evenly across the whole structure, giving it a resilient tone that helps it adapt and yet maintain its integrity, and ultimately, its interconnectivity.

 Fuller pointed to that essential supporter of life on earth, the tree, as a wonderful example of a tensegrity structure in nature.
 Arising from a seed, earth, water, air and sunlight, a tree grows into a tensegrity structure with water and gases moving through interior channels, allowing it to be both flexible and resilient, as it sways and adapts to shifting winds and earth, and lifts minerals – bits of stardust – and water from earth to sky.1